kermo-git/Algorithms/README.md

 # Algorithms

 This is a web application that implements various algorithms that generate interesting visual patterns.
-The application lets you configure and tweak the parameters of those algorithms, but there isn't much documentation right now.
+The application lets you configure and tweak the parameters of those algorithms.

 ## Setup